Mister Magoo

 Mister Magoo is an American animated television series which was produced from November 7, 1960 to February 2, 1962.
 Each episode includes five four-minute shorts and was either aired together with bumpers as a single half-hour show, or was split up with one short airing each weekday, along with other cartoons.
 It was produced by United Productions of America.
 The series' voices were Jim Backus, Mel Blanc, Jerry Hausner, Benny Rubin, Paul Frees, and Frank Nelson.

 The show was followed by two related series: the 1964–65 show The Famous Adventures of Mr. Magoo and the 1977 What's New, Mr. Magoo?

+Plot

+The series follows the comic misadventures of Quincy Magoo, a wealthy, nearly blind senior citizen who consistently refuses to admit he has any vision problems.
+Driven by an overactive imagination, Magoo routinely mistakes dangerous situations, wild animals, and complex machinery for harmless, everyday things.
+While his cluelessness invariably triggers chaos and leaves the people around him—particularly his anxious nephew Waldo—to suffer the consequences, Magoo's sheer luck always pulls him through completely unharmed.